statamic-rad-pack/shopify/docs/content/en/CMS/importing-data.md

 Any product and variant meta fields will be automatically added to the Statamic entry data, with the same handle as their key in Shopify and using the raw value.

 You can specify a custom metafield parser to modify the data returned by Shopify before it is saved.
 This class is specified by `metafields_parser` in `config/shopify.php`.
-Your custom parser should have an exceute method that expects an array of metafields, a string for the context (product or product-variant), and it should return an array keyed by the handle of the field in Statamic.
+Your custom parser should have an execute method that expects parameters of an array of metafields, a string for the context (product or product-variant), and it should return an array keyed by the handle of the field you want to save to in Statamic.

 ```php
 <?php